JSammut29/LSE_Econ_EC1002-EC2020/Past Papers/EC1002 May ZA 2023 - Attempt.md

 ### Question 1

 Bowen is the founder of a fashion company.
-His company produces dresses according to the production function \( Q = 2K + L \) where \( K \) captures the sewing machines used in production and \( L \) the number of hours it takes a worker to sew a garment.
+His company produces dresses according to the production function $Q = 2K + L$ where $K$ captures the sewing machines used in production and $L$ the number of hours it takes a worker to sew a garment.

 a) What is an isoquant?
 Draw a few isoquants that correspond to the production function for dresses.
 [5 marks]